catescanlon/catescanlon/README.md

 I'm training to be a clinical researcher studying the brain its related disorders.

 I've always loved to code, and am trying to introduce this passion and skill of mine into psychology whenever I can.
+I'm best trained in python, but have experience with MATLAB, SQL, and JavaScript as well.

-I am especially interested in alogrithims and machine learning, and have started a project on them!
+I am especially interested in alogrithims and machine learning, and am currently working on a related project!

 📫 You can email me at catescanlon@gmail.com!